Home

 So far hypoallergenic skin care seems divided into two main choices.

-One is to use most mainstream hypoallergenics which eliminate fragrances, dyes and many plant substances, BUT which use toxic and irritating preservatives and skin care product ingredients.
+One is to use most mainstream hypoallergenic products which eliminate fragrances, dyes and many plant substances, BUT which use many toxic and irritating preservatives and skin care product ingredients.

-The other choice is to use natural, organic and health food store type of skin care products which generally try to avoid many toxic substances.
-I say generally because I have been quite shocked when looking at the labels of many natural skin care products which contain parabens, fragrances and other irritants!
+The other choice is to use natural, organic and health food store type of skin care products which generally try to avoid many toxic substances, however these usually contain plant and botanical ingredients, which can ALSO cause skin inflammation or allergenic reactions.

-So far both of these choices hadn't given my skin what it needs, and many of these products also did not work very well.
+So far both of these choices hadn't given my skin what it needs, and another really BIG problem is that many of these products did not work very well.

-I only found a new kind of hypoallergenic product when I stopped looking for it.
+I only found what I was looking for when I stopped looking for it.
 It's amazing how life works, isn't it?

 Bingo!
-That's when I discovered Cleure .
-Their product line is gentle and formulated without most irritating chemicals, AND also does not include herbs and botanicals that could cause a reaction.
+That's when I discovered Cleure hypoallergenic products .
+Their product line is gentle and formulated without most irritating chemicals, AND also does not include herbs and botanicals that could cause allergic reactions.

-And even better, the products really work!
+Even better, they are incredibly effective.
+They REALLY work, without irritating your sensitive skin.
 You can see my Before and After pictures after using their hypoallergenic shampoo.

 To Learn More About Safe Cosmetics